Valor6800/rpi-analytics/README.md

 Both the dashboard and the led controller run by default when the raspberry pi boots up!

 To see the dashboard, go to [http://10.68.0.9:8080](http://10.68.0.9:8080) while connected to the robot where `10.68.0.9` is the static IP address of the raspberry pi.
 See below on how to setup static IP address on the raspberry pi.
+You will need to configure the static IP to match your robot network in order to access the dashboard once the pi is connected to your robot.

 ## Debugging